 Clinical Decision Making In Emergency Medicine

-Due to the COVID-19 pandemic – we have transitioned our 2021 Clinical Decision Making in Emergency Medicine conference into a hybrid in-person and online, interactive symposium.
-As with the live conference, this hybrid symposium is focused on providing participants with the most recent, evidence-based information on leading topics in emergency medicine.
-The LLSA review is designed to ensure passage of the LLSA by using an audience-response system and the actual questions from the examination.
+The Clinical Decision Making in Emergency Medicine conference includes access to over 20 hours of engaging lectures from experts around the country.
+It provides participants with the most recent, evidence-based information on leading topics in emergency medicine.
 Presented by the nation’s experts, the format for the sessions is case-based, with questions that highlight the main teaching points of the session, followed by a discussion of the main diagnostic and management issues related to the case, and ending with a focused discussion of the case’s outcome.
-Presentations will be followed by live Q&A with the participants.

 Who should attend this symposium?

 The conference is designed for Medical professionals working in ambulatory and emergent care settings.

 All sessions are made available to you as recordings for 90 days for enduring credit.

 “I enjoyed the conference very much.
 It was refreshing to hear cutting edge info from the clinical policies committee and the speakers are well-versed in the literature.
 It is very relevant to my practice and length of conference is just right.
 I have recommended it to others and will come again.”

 “I expected the ultrasound to be good.
 It was much better than I expected!”

 “I really enjoyed the conference!
 I hope you will continue to have cutting edge information, respected specialist opinions, LLSA review, and new or reviewed practice guidelines.
 I hope to be back next year with some of my colleagues!”